 New Programs Offer More Options for Undergraduate and Graduate Degree Students

-The College of Business at Baker College, Michigan’s largest, private not-for-profit college and the top private transfer school in the state, has introduced three new programs for students pursuing all levels of business degrees, from bachelor’s to doctorate.
+The College of Business at Baker College, a private nonprofit college based in Michigan, has introduced three new programs for students pursuing all levels of business degrees, from bachelor’s to doctorate.
 Courses for the new degree programs are available at Baker on-ground campuses across Michigan, or at Baker Online.

 Beginning with the fall 2019 semester, in addition to current programs, Baker College’s business students also can choose from three new degree options.
 The first is a “4+1” (5-year) dual bachelor’s and master’s degree program, in which students may apply 12-15 credits to both degrees.
-Six majors are available for the 4+1 program, including: accounting, finance, human resource management, logistics, management and marketing.
+Six majors are available for the 4+1 program, including: accounting, finance, human resource management, management, marketing, and supply chain management.

 The second new option is the Accelerated Path to complete an MBA program in as little as 12 months, including greater student scholarship opportunities.